epfl-ada-2018/ada007project/README.md

       * Analyse correlation between reviews' quantity and Price

 # Plan to do in milestone 3
+# Update in milestone 3

 * Give the words in review text part of speech(POS) tags.
 We plan to select Noun, Adjective and Adverb from review text and calculate the frequency of words by using Spacy library.
 * Use Wordcloud library to display the key words in review text.
 * Do sentiment analysis on reviews text and get the sentiment of a text.
 We plan to use nltk library (etc. Vader module) to quantify positiveness and negativeness of review text.
 * Use machine learning method to predict the tendency of rating and review quantity.
 We plan to use to sklearn library or other relevant libraries to realize it.
-* The ‘related’ feature of data is not used in Milestone 2, we may consider to explore and analyse further to see whether we could recommend a related product.
+* ~~The ‘related’ feature of data is not used in Milestone 2, we may consider to explore and analyse further to see whether we could recommend a related product.~~
-* The length of review is also our interested aspect of review, we plan to find the relationship between rating and it.
+* ~~The length of review is also our interested aspect of review, we plan to find the relationship between rating and it.~~
 * Create a well-formed data story or report and create a plan for presentation and poster creation.

+# Contributions of group members
+Liang Yueran: Website design, Sentiment Analysis, Metadata Analysis, data story sharing ;
+Luo Yaxiong: Data Story Formulation, Special Day Analysis, Data Pre-proessing, Coming up with the algorithm;
+Xia Shengzhao: Seasonal Decomposition and Rrediction, Key words and Bigrams Analysis, Correlation;

 # General Milestone

 The schedule of our project: